synw/django-alapage/README.md

 		    'jssor',
 		)

-- Optionnal: add "jssor" to INSTALLLED_APPS if you plan to use the slideshows
+- Optionnal: add `"jssor",` to INSTALLLED_APPS if you plan to use the slideshows
+- Optionnal: add `"allo",` to INSTALLLED_APPS if you plan to use the presentations
+Warning: if you change these settings afterwards you will need to run the migrations again

 - urls.py:

 		from alapage.views import HomepageView, PageView